Skip Navigation

 • Limitations

-This article describes how to use AWS PrivateLink to create a secure connection between an AWS VPC and an Apache Kafka on Heroku add-on provisioned in a Private Space or a Shield Private Space.
+This article describes how to use AWS PrivateLink to create a secure connection between an Amazon Virtual Private Cloud (AWS VPC) and an Apache Kafka on Heroku add-on provisioned in a Private Space or a Shield Private Space.
 This process involves three high-level steps:

 3. Establishing the secure connection between the two endpoints